 General Motors has recently issued a recall for model year 2005-2007 Chevrolet Cobalts, as well as the 2007 Pontiac G5.
 The recall has been issued as a result of problems with the ignition switch, which does not meet GM’s torque performance standards.
 As a result of this defect, these vehicles may be prone to unexpected loss of power and the failure of airbags to deploy in the event of a crash.
 The recall affects more than 600,000 vehicles in the United States.

 Those who have already suffered injuries as a result of the ignition switch defect, however, may need to pursue legal action in order to recover the compensation necessary to deal with resulting medical costs and other issues.
-If you have been the victim of this dangerous Chevy Cobalt defect, the attorneys at the Willis Law Firm know how difficult it can be to recover, and we work tirelessly on behalf of injury victims to help them pursue the compensation they need.
+If you have been the victim of this dangerous Chevy Cobalt defect, the attorneys at the Auto Defects know how difficult it can be to recover, and we work tirelessly on behalf of injury victims to help them pursue the compensation they need.

 Timeline of Chevy Cobalt Defects